-Graduates: Download and complete the Graduate COA worksheet (see Related documents on this page).
+Graduates: Download and complete the Graduate COA worksheet.

-Undergraduates: Download and complete either the Undergraduate Dependent COA worksheet or Undergraduate Independent COA worksheet (see Related documents on this page).
+Undergraduates: Download and complete either the Undergraduate Dependent COA worksheet or Undergraduate Independent COA worksheet.
 You can confirm whether you are a 'dependent' or 'independent' undergraduate student by consulting the Student Aid Report (SAR) generated by your FAFSA application (see the Loan types page for more information).